WNJU: NetSpan and Telemundo

 In October 2001, NBC (then owned by General Electric) announced its acquisition of Telemundo and WNJU, creating a duopoly with WNBC; NBC would assume control in April 2002.
 The purchase led to a major overhaul of the on-air product at the network and the station.
 In 2004, WNJU relocated from Teterboro to the sixth floor at 2200 Fletcher Avenue in Fort Lee, occupying the former studios and offices of the NBC-owned CNBC cable network, which had moved to a state-of-the-art new studio complex in Englewood Cliffs; the space was more than twice the size of the Teterboro facility.

 After the September 11 attacks, WNJU was one of several stations that moved to the Alpine Tower provisionally.
 There was no space for a digital facility at the Empire State Building, so a permanent site in West Orange was used along with a secondary transmitter at 4 Times Square to improve signal levels in Queens and on Long Island.
 However, channel 47's analog facility returned to the ESB.
-On May 17, 2017, WNJU announced it would begin over-the-air nighttime transmission testing from One World Trade Center in the fourth week of May 2017, which they expected to commence seven to 10 days later; by the end of the year, WNJU and four other New York City-area TV stations began broadcasting from the new tower.
+On May 17, 2017, WNJU announced it would begin over-the-air nighttime transmission testing from One World Trade Center in the fourth week of May 2017, which they expected to commence seven to 10 days later; by the end of the year, WNJU and four other New York City-area TV stations began broadcasting from the new tower, which also inaugurated a channel sharing arrangement between WNBC and WNJU for reasons mentioned further below.

-On January 14, 2022, WNJU announced that it would move its studios into NBC's headquarters at 30 Rockefeller Plaza in late 2023, sharing the second floor space with WNBC; New York was the last NBC–Telemundo duopoly market where the two networks' stations maintained separate facilities.
+On January 14, 2022, WNJU announced that it would move its studios into NBC's headquarters at 30 Rockefeller Plaza in Midtown Manhattan in late 2023, sharing the second floor space with WNBC; New York City was the last NBC–Telemundo duopoly market where the two networks' stations maintained separate facilities.
 In August 2022, NBCUniversal indicated that it would split Studio 3B, former home of NBC Nightly News and Today, between WNJU and WNBC.
+On May 31, 2025, beginning with the night's 6 p.m. newscast, WNJU started broadcasting from their new studios at 30 Rockefeller Plaza.
+WNJU's former studios remain in use as WNJU and sister station WNBC's New Jersey news bureau.